+IV.B.1.e).(1).(e)

+acting in a consultative role to other physicians and health professionals; (Core)

+IV.B.1.e).(1).(f)

+maintaining comprehensive, timely, and legible health care records, if applicable.
+(Core)

+IV.B.1.e).(2)

+Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
+(Core)

+IV.B.1.e).(3)

-IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible health care records, if applicable.
-(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
-(Core) IV.B.1.e).(3) Residents must develop and present educational materials to the public.
-(Core) IV.B.1.f) Systems-based Practice Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of in: : , in working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core)
+Residents must develop and present educational materials to the public.
+(Core)

+IV.B.1.f) Systems-based Practice

+Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)